thunderbird/webext-support/README.md

 | scripts        | Scripts used by conversion steps after the initial update using the wrapper APIs. |
 | tools          | Tools to help developers update their add-ons more easily. |

+The tutorials describing further conversion steps are currently being worked on and will be released in the course of the next months.
+Subscribe to the [tutorials issue](https://github.com/thundernest/addon-developer-support/issues/37) to get notified on each release.